surma/surma.dev/content/things/webgpu.md

 The size of each dimension of a workgroup size is restricted, but so is the volume ($ = X \times Y \times Z$) of a workgroup.
 Lastly, you can only have so many workgroups per dimension.

+> **Pro tip:** Don’t spawn the maximum number of threads.
+Despite the GPU being managed by the OS and an underlying scheduler, individual jobs can’t be preempted on the GPU.
+So [a long-running GPU program can just leave your entire system visually frozen][frozen tweet].

 This is all a bit much, I get it.
 So I’d like to give you the same advice that [Corentin] gave me: “Use [a workgroup size] of 64 unless you know what GPU you are targeting or that your workload needs something different.”

 ### Commands